 The Data Explorer is presented by the Workplace Gender Equality Agency for the purpose of disseminating information for the benefit of the public.
 The Agency monitors the quality of the information available on the Data Explorer and updates the information regularly.
 However, the Agency does not guarantee, and accepts no legal liability whatsoever arising from or connected to, the accuracy, reliability, currency or completeness of any material contained on this website or on any linked site.

 The Agency recommends that users exercise their own skill and care with respect to their use of this website and that users carefully evaluate the accuracy, currency, completeness and relevance of the material on the website for their purposes.
 Users should obtain any appropriate professional advice relevant to their particular circumstances.

-The Workplace Gender Equality Agency cannot accept any responsibility or liability for outcomes resulting from the use of this Data Explorer, either directly or indirectly.
+The Workplace Gender Equality Agency cannot accept any responsibility or liability for outcomes resulting from the use of the Data Explorer, either directly or indirectly.

-If you have difficulty viewing the information in this Data Explorer please ensure you are using recent standard web-browser software (e.g. Internet Explorer IE 8 or above, Chrome).
-Each of the graphs in the explorer has an associated screen-reader accessible table version of the graphic for persons with special access needs.
+If you have difficulty viewing the information in the Data Explorer please ensure you are using recent standard web-browser software (e.g. Chrome, Internet Explorer IE 10 or above, etc).
+Each of the graphs in the Data Explorer has an associated screen-reader accessible table version of the graphic for persons with special access needs.
 For further assistance please contact us on email@example.com.